anu-007/nodejs_microservice/README.md

 * `npm run coverage`

 # API endpoints
 use any API testing tools like postman to test this API.
+App is hosted at https://evening-brook-66750.herokuapp.com if you are not testing on localhost mahe sure to append this url before the API requests.

 GET  `/`
 1. Request